A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Introduction

 At supercritical pressures, diffusion layers with strong variations of fluid properties grow on both sides of the interface.
 To maintain phase equilibrium at the interface, the lighter gas species dissolution into the liquid is enhanced.
-Thus, mixture critical properties will also change near the interface and, in general, the mixture critical pressure will be above the chamber pressure~\cite{poblador2018transient}.
-Dahms and Oefelein~\cite{dahms2013transition,dahms2015liquid,dahms2015non} have shown that at supercritical pressures the interface presents a diffuse region of a few nanometers thickness whenever the interface temperature nears the mixture critical temperature.
-At lower interface temperatures, phase equilibrium is well established and diffusion layers of the order of micrometers quickly form around the interface~\cite{poblador2018transient,davis2019development,poblador2021selfsimilar}.
-Similar to compressive shocks in compressible flows, which are treated as discontinuities, here the interface can be considered a discontinuity under LTE with a jump in fluid properties across it.
-Note that the non-equilibrium layer thickness for a shock is at least an order of magnitude greater than the phase non-equilibrium transition region.
+Thus, mixture critical properties change near the interface and, in general, the mixture critical pressure is above the chamber pressure~\cite{poblador2018transient}.
+Delplanque and Sirignano~\cite{delplanque1993numerical,delplanque1995transcritical,delplanque1996transcritical} were among the first to adopt the term ``transcritical" to characterize situations in which two phases coexist because the fuel's pressure is supercritical, but the interface temperature is subcritical.
+These works looked at droplet vaporization at supercritical pressures and the implications on fuel combustion.
+Other researchers, such as Yang and Shuen~\cite{yang1994vaporization}, followed suit with similar studies.
+A two-phase interface can be maintained until sufficient heating increases the droplet temperature, at which point the liquid surface reaches the mixture critical point and transitions to diffusive-controlled phase mixing.
+Consequently, since critical pressure depends on composition, there can easily exist a fluid region where a subcritical domain is neighbored by a supercritical domain, with near-uniform pressure across both domains.